CharlieS540/MS1-Junior-Club/README.md

 Main colours used in project:

-* #BEEE62 - Primary colour one
+* #BEEE62 - Primary colour one.
-* #113CF3 - Primary colour two
+* #113CF3 - Primary colour two.
-* #fff - used for paragraphs and buttons to contrast with primary colour two
+* #fff - used for paragraphs and buttons to contrast with primary colour two.
-* #000 - used for paragraphs and buttons to contrast with primary colour one
+* #000 - used for paragraphs and buttons to contrast with primary colour one.

 #### Fonts

-* Primary font - 'Architects Daughter' chosen because it resembles a childs had writing, is easily ledgable and has a playful feel to it.
+* Primary font - 'Architects Daughter' chosen because it resembles a child's had writing, is easily legible and has a playful feel to it.
 * Secondary font - 'Chicle' chosen as it also has a playful feel to it.
 * Back-up font - 'sans-serif' chosen as a back-up as standard.